anikk94/3D_Printing_Knowledge_Base/Monoprice_Maker_Select_v2.md

 5. Information Resources

 ## 1. History
 Monoprice is a US based company (online e-retailer) that sells clones of products from around the world.
-This printer is a clone of a chinese printer - `WANHAO DUPLICATOR I3 V2.1`
+This printer is a clone of a chinese printer - `WANHAO DUPLICATOR I3 V2.1`.
+These words are important search terms:
+    - Introduction to Mendel (RepRap v2)
+    - Mendel - the second RepRap design by Adrian Bowyer
+    - 2010 by a young Czech - Josef Průša
+    - Prusa i3 (most cloned printer)

 ## 2. Initial Condition